 - By Roma Piotrowska

 While I was walking through vast corridors of the recently reopened Hayward Gallery in central London, I wondered if Crashing, the title of Lee Bul’s new, major exhibition, may be prophetic.
-Is this long anticipated show going to be a triumph or a defeat?
+Is this long-anticipated show going to be a triumph or a defeat?
 Not all exhibitions start with the breaking news of a fire leading to the cancellation of the usual private view.
 And yet, this is what happened to this show.
 One of the artist's major works Majestic Splendor, consisting of dead and decaying fish, decorated with sequins and beads, caught fire due to the presence of flammable chemicals used for preservation.
-The infelicitous work was removed and the exhibition reopened, but the feeling of apocalypse was still felt in the air.
+The infelicitous work was removed and the exhibition reopened, but the feeling of the apocalypse was still felt in the air.
 Perhaps this is because of Bul’s preoccupation with gloomy and dystopian topics, present throughout the works in this show.

 Installation view of Lee Bul, Monster Black, 2011 and Civitas Solis II, 2014 at Hayward Gallery, 2018, Lee Bul.
 Photo: Mark Blower